polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/tcr/building-an-event-based-off-chain-storage.md

 To get a better idea of sync status between the on-chain and off-chain stores, the off chain store could also maintain the latest block number.
 When querying from the off-chain store, the block numbers in both places (on-chain and off-chain) could be compared to ensure that the data in the off-chain store is not stale.

 The off-chain storage approach presented here should not be used _as-is_ in a production application.
 Solutions for corrective measures (for bringing the stores in sync) should be defined in the context of the use-case, before implementing this approach.

+In the [next and final part](tcr-best-practices.md) of this guide, we will learn some of the best practices for building Substrate runtimes.